 We get to Andreas’ flat and he makes me coffee.
 In a Moka stove top machine but adds cardamon seeds on top.
 It was delicious, really, I will start this.

 I think he is about my age, he is recently divorced, has two kids, roughly the age of Klara and Emil, he loves them lots and sees them regularly.
-I asked him if the relationship with the mother of his kids was good, he said not at all, she thinks, he’s the devil.

 His flat is really cool, he has a large collection of Vinyl, he asks me what I would like to listen, I said Jazz or some blues, he puts on a John Coltrane album, which one was it?
 Andreas, do you remember.